Lexicon

 ORIGINAL

-The interval from credible demonstration to audited, insured deployment inside regulated workflow at scale.
-Prior waves—electrification, internal combustion, enterprise software—typically spanned quarters to low single-digit years.
-The lag is the discriminating variable for transition acceleration: if it compresses below roughly six months, capability emergence outruns organizational adaptation and regulatory response.
-The Perez installation-deployment framing assumes human-paced diffusion; when the recursive share approaches unity, demo-to-deployment lag may collapse faster than governance can adjust.
+From credible demonstration to audited, insured deployment inside regulated workflow at scale, an interval persists.
+The gap matters.
+Prior waves — electrification, internal combustion, enterprise software — typically spanned quarters to low single-digit years.
+This lag is the discriminating variable for transition acceleration: if it compresses below roughly six months, capability emergence outruns organizational adaptation and regulatory response.
 The variable is observable: track time from first peer-reviewed benchmark to first FDA-cleared deployment or first audited financial integration.

 Dependent Types